nomech/assignment_1/src/README.md

 ## Description

 This project is a website for the Apple iPhone 15 Pro.
-It includes a main product page highlighting the key features and specifications of the device, as well as an order form for customers to purchase the product.
+It includes a main product page highlighting the key features and specifications of the phone, as well as an order form for customers to purchase the product.

 ## Technologies Used

-- **HTML5**: Structuring the content of the website.
+- **HTML5**
-- **CSS3**: Styling and layout of the website.
+- **CSS3**
-- **Font Awesome Icons**: Enhancing the visual appeal with scalable icons.
+- **Font Awesome Icons**
-- **Netlify**: Hosting and deployment platform.
+- **Netlify**